Hafas/nostegama/README.md

 ### Start Nostegma

-Start Nostegma by entering `npm start` into the command line.
+Close the Steam Client first, then start Nostegma by entering `npm start` into the console.

 ## Profile